Symptoms of Rheumatoid Arthritis

 • Wrist and knee joints

-The inflammatory process can cause swelling of the surrounding tissues (synovium, ligaments), with warmth and tenderness felt upon palpation.
-Prolonged inflammation may lead to joint deformities, such as "ulnar deviation" or "swan neck" deformities of the fingers.
+Inflammation causes swelling of surrounding tissues (synovium, ligaments), which can be felt as warmth and tenderness upon palpation.
+Long-term inflammation may lead to joint deformities, such as ulnar deviation or swan-neck deformities of the fingers.

 Systemic Symptoms

-More than 60% of patients will experience systemic symptoms, including:
+Over 60% of patients experience systemic symptoms, including:

 • Muscle weakness and decreased coordination

-• Mild lymphadenopathy (in the neck or armpits)
+• Mild lymphadenopathy (in the neck or axillary regions)

-When these symptoms worsen concurrently with joint symptoms, it indicates that the disease is in an active phase.
+When these symptoms worsen alongside joint symptoms, it indicates active disease.
 Systemic symptoms may improve after disease control, but joint damage may be irreversible.

 Disease Progression and Symptom Changes

-• Acute flare-up: Increased joint swelling, with morning stiffness lasting 1-3 hours
+• Acute flare-ups: increased joint swelling and morning stiffness extending to 1-3 hours

-• Remission: Temporary improvement in joint mobility, but structural damage continues
+• Remission: temporary improvement in joint mobility, although structural damage continues

-• Joint structural damage: Ligament laxity and bone resorption leading to joint displacement
+• Joint destruction: ligament laxity and bone resorption causing joint dislocation

-• Functional impairment: Inability to perform fine motor tasks (such as buttoning a shirt)
+• Functional impairment: inability to perform fine motor tasks (e.g., buttoning)

-• Secondary symptoms: Systemic complications such as dry eye syndrome or pulmonary fibrosis
+• Secondary complications: such as dry eyes or pulmonary fibrosis

-About 25% of patients may develop rheumatoid nodules, usually located subcutaneously at the elbows or heels, reflecting the severity of the disease.
-Extra-articular symptoms may gradually appear after 5-10 years of disease progression.
+About 25% of patients develop rheumatoid nodules, usually located on the elbows or subcutaneous areas of the heels, reflecting disease severity.
+Extra-articular symptoms may gradually appear after 5-10 years of disease course.

 When to Seek Medical Attention

-• Symmetrical joint swelling and morning stiffness persist for more than 6 weeks
+• Persistent bilateral joint swelling and morning stiffness lasting more than 6 weeks

 • Unexplained weight loss exceeding 5% of body weight

-• Duration of morning stiffness: More than 1 hour is considered an indicator of rheumatoid arthritis
+• Duration of morning stiffness: exceeding 1 hour suggests rheumatoid arthritis

-If systemic symptoms (such as dry cough with difficulty breathing) occur, it may indicate lung involvement, and a comprehensive evaluation should be conducted immediately.
-Early diagnosis can reduce the risk of joint destruction by 30-50%, so symptom monitoring should be combined with clinical examination and blood index analysis.
+If systemic symptoms such as dry cough and difficulty breathing occur, it may indicate lung involvement, requiring comprehensive evaluation.
+Early diagnosis can reduce joint destruction by 30-50%, so symptom monitoring should be combined with clinical examination and blood tests.

 Frequently Asked Questions

-Changes in temperature and humidity may affect joint relaxation; some patients report increased pain or stiffness in damp and cold environments.
-Studies suggest that low atmospheric pressure or cold weather may increase the viscosity of joint fluid, and patients are advised to keep warm, use heat packs, or adjust indoor temperatures to alleviate discomfort.
+Changes in temperature and humidity can affect joint relaxation, and some patients report increased pain or stiffness in damp, cold environments.
+Studies suggest low atmospheric pressure or cold weather may increase joint fluid viscosity.
+Patients are advised to keep warm, use heat packs, or adjust indoor temperatures to alleviate discomfort.

-A diet rich in anti-inflammatory components (such as deep-sea fish, nuts, and olive oil) may help reduce symptoms.
-It is recommended to increase Omega-3 fatty acid intake and decrease refined sugars and processed foods to lower systemic inflammatory indices.
-Additionally, maintaining adequate vitamin D intake or sun exposure may improve bone health.
+Diet rich in anti-inflammatory components (such as fatty fish, nuts, olive oil) may help alleviate symptoms.
+Increasing intake of Omega-3 fatty acids and reducing refined sugars and processed foods can lower systemic inflammation.
+Maintaining adequate vitamin D levels or sunlight exposure may also improve bone health.

 Do rheumatoid arthritis patients need long-term medication?

-Currently, there is no cure for this disease, but disease-modifying antirheumatic drugs (DMARDs) or biologics can control inflammation and delay joint destruction.
-Physicians will adjust treatment plans based on the condition; some patients may reduce medication dosage after symptom relief, but regular follow-up is necessary to prevent relapse.
+Currently, there is no cure for the disease, but symptom relief with disease-modifying antirheumatic drugs (DMARDs) or biologics can control inflammation and slow joint destruction.
+Treatment plans are adjusted based on disease activity.
+Some patients may reduce medication after remission but require regular follow-up to prevent relapse.

-Prolonged inactivity may lead to joint stiffness and muscle strength deterioration.
-Patients are advised to engage in light joint activities during acute flare-ups and gradually perform strength training, such as aquatic exercises or physical therapy, after pain relief to maintain joint flexibility and function.
+Prolonged inactivity can lead to joint stiffness and muscle atrophy.
+Patients are advised to perform gentle joint movements during flare-ups and gradually engage in strength training (e.g., aquatic exercises or physical therapy) once pain subsides to maintain joint flexibility and function.

-What is the "morning stiffness" phenomenon?
-How can it be improved?
+What is "morning stiffness" and how can it be improved?

-Morning stiffness refers to the sensation of stiffness lasting more than 30 minutes upon waking, primarily due to increased viscosity of joint fluid.
-Relief methods include performing slow joint movements after getting out of bed, using heating pads, or taking anti-inflammatory medications as prescribed.
-Regular exercise can also extend the relief duration of stiffness symptoms.
+Morning stiffness refers to the sensation of joint rigidity lasting over 30 minutes upon waking, mainly caused by increased viscosity of joint fluid.
+Relief methods include slow joint movements after getting up, using heat packs, or taking anti-inflammatory medication as prescribed.
+Regular exercise can also prolong the duration of symptom relief from stiffness.

 Rheumatoid Arthritis